Logan007/pucr/README.md

 - All LITerals of the created graph – and only the LITerals – get a Move-to-Front encoding applied to hopefully minimize the use of _ESCaped_ LITerals by assembling most of the LITerals’ values in the lower range.
 Also, it could help to keep the number of escape bits low and thus shortening all other regular ESCape sequences.
 However, as it is context-dependant, there are some cases which achieve better compression skipping Move-to-Front.
 Thus, `pucr` figures out whether it is better to take advantage of it – or not.

-- Inspired by the Wikipedia [article](https://en.wikipedia.org/wiki/Move-to-front_transform#Example), Move-to-Front received a _Second Line of Defence_. i.e. the index after which the LITerals are inserted (standard Move-to-Front always uses `0`) is parametrized.
-This is beneficial for repeating LITerals – those would get sorted below that certain index.
-That could be the case, if the same LITeral gets re-used at the next LITeral position but especially for non-ranked RLEs.
+- Inspired by the Wikipedia [article](https://en.wikipedia.org/wiki/Move-to-front_transform#Example), Move-to-Front received a parameter determining how far the LITerals are moved to front (standard Move-to-Front always puts them to `0`).
+It is implemented using a (parametrized) shift right, i.e. the old position is divides by 1 (unchanged), 2, 4, ...
+This is beneficial for recurring LITerals – those would be getting sorted closer to `0` then.

 - Having Move-to-Front in place, a following Huffman encoding step on the LITerals is performed.
 Not to interfere with the well working ESCape-system, only the trailing bits of the literals, i.e. the last `8 minus number_of_escape_bits` bits, are Huffman-encoded.
 Each distinct possible ESCape sequence, e.g. `00`, `01`, `10`, and `11` in case of two ESCape bits, gets the same flat implicit Huffman-tree `(n-1)`–`(n)`–`(n+1)`–`(n+1)` – but only, if Move-to-Front was used to drive LITerals to lower values.
 If Move-to-Front was extremely helpful, the same flat implicit Huffman-tree recursively gets applied to the first `(n-1)`-quarter over and over again until bits run out.